8 Best Practices Every Text Marketer Should Follow

 Another reason to always get consent is carrier filtering.

-Carriers are now looking at messages being sent, and if they see high opt out rates, high number blocking, or high levels of delivery errors (from bad phone numbers) your messages will be labeled as spam and not delivered.
+Carriers are now looking at messages being sent, and if they see high opt out rates, high number blocking, or high levels of delivery errors (from bad phone numbers like landlines) your messages will be labeled as spam and not delivered.

 Nothing will upset a prospect or customer more than unwanted messages.
 So don’t abuse it… be a good text marketer, and get permission from EVERYONE before sending any messages.